Princeton University: Student body

 In 1999, 10% of the student body was Jewish, a percentage lower than those at other Ivy League schools.
 16% of the student body was Jewish in 1985; the number decreased by 40% from 1985 to 1999.
 This decline prompted The Daily Princetonian to write a series of articles on the decline and its reasons.
 The New York Observer wrote that Princeton was "long dogged by a reputation for anti-Semitism" and that this history as well as Princeton's elite status caused the university and its community to feel sensitivity towards the decrease of Jewish students.
 In the Observer, several theories are proposed for the drop, ranging from campus culture to changing admission policies to national patterns.
 As of 2021, according to the Center for Jewish Life on campus, the university has approximately 700 Jewish students.
+As of 2024, according to Hillel International, there are approximately 450 Jewish undergraduates at Princeton, comprising about 8.6% of the undergraduate student body.
+In addition, about 250 Jewish graduate students are enrolled at Princeton, comprising about 7.9% of the graduate student body.
+Consequently, as American Jews are accounting for 2.4% of the total US population, there are 358% more Jews among students at Princeton than Jews among the total US population, which makes Jewish students the best represented minority group at Princeton.

 Starting in 1967, African American enrollment surged from 1.7% to 10% but has stagnated ever since.
-Bruce M. Wright was admitted into the university in 1936 as the first African American, however, his admission was a mistake and when he got to campus he was asked to leave.
+Bruce M. Wright was admitted into the university in 1936 as the first African American; however, his admission was a mistake and when he got to campus he was asked to leave.
 Three years later Wright asked the dean for an explanation on his dismissal and the dean suggested to him that "a member of your race might feel very much alone" at Princeton University.
-Princeton wouldn't admit its first Black students until in 1945 when Princeton instituted the V-12 program on campus.
+Princeton would not admit its first Black students until in 1945 when Princeton instituted the V-12 program on campus.
 In 1947, John L. Howard, one of the four naval cadets admitted to the program, would become the first Black student to graduate with a bachelor's degree.

 Athletics

 Princeton supports organized athletics at three levels: varsity intercollegiate, club intercollegiate, and intramural.
 It also provides "a variety of physical education and recreational programs" for members of the Princeton community.
 Most undergraduates participate in athletics at some level.
 Princeton's colors are orange and black.
 The school's athletes are known as the Tigers, and the mascot is a tiger.
-The Princeton administration considered naming the mascot in 2007, but the effort was dropped in the face of alumni opposition.
+The Princeton administration considered naming the mascot in 2007, but the effort was dropped in the face of alumni and student opposition.